meraki/dashboard-api-go/client/docs/OrganizationsOrganizationIdActionBatchesGetRequest.md

 ### GetOrganization

-`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) GetOrganization() DevicesSerialLiveToolsPingPostRequestOrganization`
+`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) GetOrganization() DevicesSerialLiveToolsArpTablePostRequestOrganization`

 GetOrganization returns the Organization field if non-nil, zero value otherwise.

 ### GetOrganizationOk

-`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) GetOrganizationOk() (*DevicesSerialLiveToolsPingPostRequestOrganization, bool)`
+`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) GetOrganizationOk() (*DevicesSerialLiveToolsArpTablePostRequestOrganization, bool)`

 GetOrganizationOk returns a tuple with the Organization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOrganization

-`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) SetOrganization(v DevicesSerialLiveToolsPingPostRequestOrganization)`
+`func (o *OrganizationsOrganizationIdActionBatchesGetRequest) SetOrganization(v DevicesSerialLiveToolsArpTablePostRequestOrganization)`

 SetOrganization sets Organization field to given value.